Yoav666s/dnd-wiki/collections/_classes/nornfeld/sorcerer/fey-spirit.md

 Starting at 1st level, you can use your bonus action on your turn to teleport up to 15 feet to an unoccupied space you can see, immediately before or after you cast a spell of 1st level or higher.

 # Hide and Seek
-Beginning at 6th level, you can expend 1 sorcery point to become invisible immediately after you cast a spell of 1st level or higher.
+Beginning at 6th level, you can expend 1 sorcery point to become invisible immediately after you cast a spell.
 You stay invisible for 1 minute, or until you attack or cast a spell.

 Additionally, whenever you teleport, you can expend 1 sorcery point to swap places with another creature within range instead.